killinen/BrakeModule/README.md

 ## BACKROUND

 This module has been developed with use of car which uses BOSCH ABS 5.7 Dynamic Stability Control system 3 (DSCIII).
-This system is used on several different cars so it could possibly be used with these car only software modification.
-The description of the system is what I have found on my system, yours may vary.
-I also make a lot of assumptions of how the system works on based on what I have seen but I don't have near close to 100% certainty of it.
-There might be a change this could be used on BOSCH 5.3 system if DSCIII implemented.
+This system is used on several different car manufacturers so it could possibly be used on those with software modification.
+The system description here is what I have found on my car, yours may vary.
+I also make a lot of assumptions of how the system works on based on what I have seen, but I don't have near close to 100% certainty of it.
+There might also be a change this could be used on BOSCH 5.3 system, if DSCIII (or similar) is implemented.

-Some list of of cars that use BOSCH 5.7 system found on the internet.
+List of cars that use BOSCH 5.7 system found on the internet.

 <p align="left">
   <img src="Pics/Bosch57cars.PNG?raw=true">